mctainsh/Esp32/MarcoKeyboard/README.md

 3. You can modify the key mappings and sequences in the source code to suit your specific application.

 ## License
-This project is licensed under the MIT License - see the [LICENSE]()  file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE]()  file for details.

 ---

-Feel free to modify the content to suit your specific project requirements.